-The competencies of a psychiatric rehabilitation practitioner are based on research conducted through job task analysis studies of individuals currently working in the field.
+A psychiatric rehabilitation practitioner's competencies are based on research conducted through job task analysis studies of individuals currently working in the field.
 These studies are conducted regularly to ensure current practices are reflected in the exam.
 All items included on the exam reference published study materials.

-This document is to be used as a guide to understanding the knowledge, skills and abilities that a practitioner must have in order to perform the various tasks associated with each of the competency areas noted above and to be successful on the CPRP examination.
+This document is to be used as a guide to understand the knowledge, skills and abilities that a practitioner must have to perform the various tasks associated with each of the competency areas noted above and to be successful on the CPRP examination.